-Our Harm Reduction Psychotherapy Certificate Program is currently accepting applications for the Fall 2017 to Spring 2018 class.
-Our program offers a year-long immersion in the principles, theories, and practical application of harm reduction psychotherapy.
+Our Harm Reduction Psychotherapy Certificate Program offers an intensive immersion in the principles, theories, and practical application of harm reduction psychotherapy.
 Harm reduction psychotherapy is a collaborative, personalized, and empowering approach to help those with substance use issues and other risky behaviors.
 Our integrative perspective brings together relational psychoanalysis, psychodynamic psychotherapy, cognitive-behavioral therapy, and mindfulness approaches.

-Tuition and Fees: The program costs $1,500 per semester (total $3,000) and payment for each semester is due by the first class.
-Payments can be made directly to The Center for Optimal Living once you have been accepted to the program.
-Please note that refunds or credits will not be issued once classes have started.
+Tuition and Fees: The online certificate program costs a total of $3000 and full payment is due by the first class.
+PayPal invoices and additional information will be sent once students are accepted into the program.
+Refunds or credits will not be issued once classes have started.

 Discounts: 20% off tuition if four or more students from the same agency or organization register for the program.
 All New School alumni and students receive a 20% tuition discount.

 Continuing Education: This Certificate program consists of a total of 30 contact hours which count towards continuing education credits.
 Optimal Living Psychological Services, PC is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0534.

 Please note that we are not credentialed to provide CE credits for psychologists, LMHCs or medical providers at this time.
 OASAS will cross-honor CE credits for social workers for CASACs in NY State.
 If you are from out of state, please check with your licensure board to see if they will honor CE credits issued for social workers in NY State.